-The proliferation of data security regulations has increased in recent years, galvanizing privacy concerns worldwide.
-According to industry analyst Gartner, by 2023, nearly two-thirds of the world’s population will have its personal data covered under modern privacy laws.
+The increasing number of data security regulations has raised privacy concerns globally.
+Gartner’s industry analysis predicts that by 2023, about two-thirds of the world’s population will have personal data covered by modern privacy laws.

-In the United States, there is no comprehensive federal data privacy law, despite many attempts to coordinate a unified approach to data privacy.
-In the absence of a framework, some states have charged ahead to pass their own new comprehensive data privacy laws – inspired in part by the European General Data Protection Regulation (GDPR).
+Despite numerous attempts to coordinate a unified approach to data privacy, the United States still lacks a comprehensive federal data privacy law.
+However, some states have taken it upon themselves to pass their comprehensive data privacy laws, partially inspired by the European General Data Protection Regulation (GDPR).

 California Consumer Privacy Act

-Inspired by the GDPR, the CCPA went into effect early last year and is applicable to for-profit entities that collect personal information from California residents and meet any of the following thresholds:
+Inspired by the GDPR, the CCPA went into effect early last year and applies to for-profit entities that collect personal information from California residents and meet any of the following thresholds:

 - At least $25 million in California-based gross annual revenue;

-- Derives more than half of its annual revenue from the sale of personal information.
+- Derives more than half of its yearly revenue from the sale of personal information.

 - data to be used to identify another;